willb6879/web-scraper/README.md

 This is a python library for dealing with extracting RAM module and spot prices off the dramexchange.com website every 24 hours.
 Places data in a csv file.

 ## Important Notes
-* Make sure you have the latest version of python installed in order to run the scraper
+* Make sure you have python installed in order to run the scraper
   * Video for installation - https://www.youtube.com/watch?v=4bUOrMj88Pc
 * Have git installed on windows
   * Video for installation - https://www.youtube.com/watch?v=wSGuir8BUeU